Legislation to prohibit incineration of firefighting foam in Cohoes passes unanimously in both houses

-Cohoes, N.Y.
-(NEWS10) – Legislation to prohibit the incineration of aqueous film-forming foam (AFFF) at the Norlite Hazardous Waste Facility in Cohoes passed unanimously in both the Senate and the Assembly.
-It will now go to the Governor for consideration.
+COHOES, N.Y.
+(NEWS10) — Legislation to prohibit the incineration of aqueous film-forming foam (AFFF) at the Norlite Hazardous Waste Facility in Cohoes passed unanimously in both the Senate and the Assembly.
+It will now go to Gov. Andrew Cuomo for consideration.

 “It’s good to see when all levels of government city, county, state, and federal come together to work on a problem,” said Assemblyman McDonald.